Adolphe Thiers: Opposition and Prime Minister again (1837–1840)

 As President of the council or Prime Minister, Thiers kept for himself the title of Foreign Minister.
 His most notable accomplishment was to obtain from Britain the return of Napoleon's ashes from Saint Helena.
 The idea was particularly pleasing to Thiers, because he had just begun writing a history of the Consulate and Empire, in twenty volumes.
 Rather than making the request public, he wrote to a personal English friend, Lord Clarendon, who was a member of the British government, saying: "to keep a cadaver as a prisoner is not worthy of you, nor is it possible on the part of a government such as yours.
 The restitution of these remains is the final act of putting behind us the fifty years that have passed, and will be the seal placed on our reconciliation, and our close alliance."
-The British prime minister, Lord Palmerston, considered and accepted the request.
+The British foreign minister, Lord Palmerston, considered and accepted the request.
 The transfer was opposed by some in the French parliament, including Lamartine, who feared that it would stir republican sentiment in France, but it was welcomed by the population.
 A warship was dispatched to Saint Helena, and Thiers worked on the details of the design of the tomb and the plan of the parade that would carry it to the tomb, constructed within Les Invalides.
 The return of the ashes was a huge success, attracting enormous crowds in Paris.
 But by the time it took place Thiers was no longer in the government.

 More unexpected news arrived on 5 August, while the remains of Napoleon were still en route from St. Helena to Paris.
 Louis-Napoleon, the nephew of the Emperor, had landed at Boulogne with a small force of soldiers, and had tried to spark an uprising by the army to overthrow Louis-Philippe.
 The soldiers in Boulogne refused to change sides; Louis-Napoleon was captured, taken to the Conciergerie in Paris, and put on trial.
 He was sentenced to life in prison, and sent to serve his sentence to the fortress of Ham.